 Current Exhibit Information

-You can view the exhibit during office hours (Tuesday, Wednesday, and Thursday from 9am – 1pm – check St. Paul’s Facebook page for office closures).
+St. Paul’s welcomes photographer Rick Everly.
+His exhibit will be on display September – December 2024.
+You can view the exhibit during Sunday services and during office hours (Tuesday, Wednesday & Thursday from 9:30am-12:30pm – check St. Paul’s Facebook page for office closures).